Blog Design: How to Design a Blog People Want to Read (2024)

 Alternatively, if you want to keep the width fixed and want to find the optimal font size for any given width, just select the Width toggle instead.

-Grt Calculator Width Toggle
+GRT Calculator Width Toggle

 You can use the different font sizes and line heights from the golden scale for your headings.
 Based on the font size for the body text you provide in the input (in this example 19), the other font sizes will be calculated.